Georgian Lari is the official currency of Georgia. Its currency symbol is ₾, GEL.

 FOREIGN NATIONALS IN GEORGIA

 Most foreign nationals will need a visa to work in Georgia.
-There are four main categories for visas:
+These are the main categories for visas;

 - T category – transit visa

 Visas are further split by single-entry short-term visas, multiple entry short terms visas, and long-term visas.
 The most popular visa for foreign nationals wishing to work in Georgia is the D1 visa.
 This is usually issued for one year.
 However, exceptions can be made based on an employment contract or offer letter with longer validity.
 This visa can be extended for up to 6 years, by which time the employee will be able to apply for permanent residence.
 The application process should start in the applicants’ home country or country of residence at Georgia’s consular office.
 A decision on a long-term visa may take up to 30 days.